ProfBird/AndroidAppExamples-Java/README.md

   * A very simple app that demonstrates starting a second activity

 * RockPaperScissors-MultiActivity
+   * An RPS game with two activities
+     * Uses radio buttons for player's hand choice
-   * A game with two activities.
-The second activity has an app bar with an up button.
+     * The second activity has an app bar with an up button
+     * The player's hand choice is sent to the second activity in an intent

 * SimpleFragmentDemo
   * A simple app that has two activities and two fragments.